apple/swift-migration-guide/Guide.docc/LibraryEvolution.md

 ### Function declarations and types

-Adding `@MainActor` to a function declaration or a function type is a source and ABI incompatible change:
+Adding `@MainActor` to a function declaration or a function type is a source and ABI incompatible change.

+**Source and ABI incompatible:**

 ```diff
 -public func runOnMain()